Exclusive: Universal president says founder Okada 'unfit' for board in private letter

-TOKYO The president of Japan's Universal Entertainment Corp (6425.T) said the company's founder Kazuo Okada is "unfit" to be the director of a public company, in a private letter to a shareholder seen by Reuters.
+TOKYO (Reuters) - The president of Japan's Universal Entertainment Corp (6425.T) said the company's founder Kazuo Okada is "unfit" to be the director of a public company, in a private letter to a shareholder seen by Reuters.

-The June 21 letter was written by Jun Fujimoto ahead of an annual meeting of Universal shareholders on Thursday at which Okada is scheduled to lose his position as chairman of the board, according to the company’s disclosed slate of candidates.
+The June 21 letter was written by Jun Fujimoto ahead of an annual meeting of Universal shareholders on Thursday at which Okada lost his position as board chairman.
+Shareholders approved a slate of directors that did not include Okada, a company spokesman confirmed.
+The meeting was not open to the media.

-The board shake-up comes after Universal made allegations that Okada misused company funds.
+The board shake-up comes three weeks after Universal announced that it had established an internal investigative panel to probe Okada’s use of company money.
+Universal said it had found three cases in which Okada misappropriated a total of $20 million in funds.

-Okada could not be reached for comment.
-David Krakoff, Okada's lawyer in an unrelated U.S. lawsuit, did not respond to calls and emails seeking comment.
+Okada addressed those allegations for the first time on Thursday on the sidelines of the meeting in a Tokyo hotel.
+Okada made the comments after being told he could not attend the meeting because his stake in Universal is held indirectly by a holding company.

+"I've done nothing wrong," Okada told reporters.
+"I've been barred from the meeting in the name of this investigative panel and allegations that are a bunch of nonsense."

 Universal said it could not comment on letters to or from Fujimoto as an individual and declined to make him available for an interview.

 Peppered with criticism of Okada, the letter offers a glimpse into the mindset of Fujimoto, 59, as he pushes ahead with an attempt to sideline Okada, 74, in a rare Japanese boardroom coup.